-Much of our understanding of the connectionist architectures discussed in this course will come from hands-on experience with software exercises that will be delivered from one of the textbooks and supported by the course web page.
+Much of our understanding of the connectionist architectures discussed in this course will come from hands-on experience with software exercises that will be delivered from the textbook and supported by the course web page.
 Students will be working on these assignments throughout the term, as indicated in the Homework column of the lecture schedule provided above.
-We will be setting aside an activity time each class to permit students to complete and turn in homework assignments, and to consult about this work with the instructor.
+Assignments are activated on the day of the lecture for which they are listed, and are due to be handed in for marking by the start of the next class.
+Assignments that are more than a week late will not be marked!